Skip to main content

 Born in Israel Ram moved to Cape Town in 1996 and first experienced cold open water swimming.
 He is the founder of the International Ice Swimming Association.

-NOTE: Disabled swimmers from South Africa have set numerous world records, but the early (pre-1992) history of paraplegic/disabled sports in South Africa is largely unknown to the public today (2024), Even the results from the Stoke Mandeville Games (1948-59) also do not seem to exist, although some newspaper archive do contain published results of paraplegic/paralympic sports.
+But the Paralympian story started many years before Natalie's Olympic and Paralympic successes.
+Disabled swimmers from South Africa have set numerous world records, but the early (pre-1992) history of paraplegic/disabled sports in South Africa is largely unknown to the public today (2024).
+Even the results from the Stoke Mandeville Games (1948-59) also do not seem to exist, although some newspaper archives contain published results of paraplegic/paralympic sports.

 History of the International Paralympic Games →